 2. Specimen and test method In this experiment, carbon steel plates (JIS G3106 SM490A) with dimensions of $120 \times 60 \times 6$ mm, a unidirectional normal modulus carbon fiber materials are commonly produced as dry fiber tow sheets, and an impregnated adhesive XL800 were used to prepare the test specimens.
 The initial state of steel plate was milling by an NC machine (cutting diameter: 50 mm, cutting speed 215 m/min, revolutions per minute:1369 (rev./min), blade material: cermet).
 After milling, four surface cleaning treatments of steel plates were evaluated: 1) BS(belt sander): a unidirectional polish using belt sander machine (grit size 120 coarse, one-way grinding for at least 300s).
-2) DG(disk grinder): an electric rotating disk sander (grit size 120 coarse, rotated grinding evenly for at least 120s) to simulate the actual manual processing.
+2) DS(disc sander): an electric rotating disk sander (grit size 120 coarse, rotated grinding evenly for at least 120s) to simulate the actual manual processing.
 3) Brush: an electric rotating steel brush (wire diameter = 3 mm) operated by hand.
 4) Blast: steel grit blast controlled with the pressure of 0.7 MPa for at least 20 s with a stand-off distance of 300 mm.
 All prepared steel substrates were then followed by compressed air cleaning.
 The optical microscope surface morphologies of prepared steel surfaces as shown in Fig.1.

-Surface profile measurements were carried out using a non-contact laser microscope and a contact-type surface roughness meter.
-Scanning area of laser microscope was set as $10000 \times 600 \mu m$ with pitch of 1.8 $\mu m$ in both directions.
-It has been proved the feasibility of using laser scanning confocal microscopy (LSCM) to measure the Wenzel roughness factor $r^{2}$ , which is defined as the ratio of the actual solid surface area to the projected area of a rough surface.
-Besides, the three most applied line roughness parameters (Ra, Rzjis, RSm) were calculated to characterize the surface profile.
+Surface profile measurements were carried out using a non-contact laser microscope (Olympus OLS4500).
+Scanning area set as $10000 \times 600 \mu$ m with pitch of 1.8 μm in both directions.
+It has been proved the feasibility of using laser scanning confocal microscopy (LSCM) to measure the Wenzel roughness factor r^{20} , which is defined as the ratio of the actual solid surface area to the projected area of a rough surface.
+Besides, the three most applied line roughness parameters (Ra, Rzjis, RSm) and three surface descriptors (Sa, Sq, Sz) were calculated to characterize the surface profile.
+Also, the fractal dimension (Df) was calculated using the "Differential Box Counting Method" with FracLac for ImageJ software, based on the grayscale image output by LSCM.
 Surface morphologies calculation results of steel plates with various preparations, as shown in Table 1.

-Tensile testing was performed using a tension-compression testing machine.
+Tensile testing was performed using MSC-10/500-2, which is a desktop tension-compression testing machine.
 The pull-off specimens, including four groups, are shown in Table 2.
 Herein, aging conditions including the 10 days of wet-dry aging cycle (refer to JIS K6857, condition F) and 10 days of immersion test in 3.5 wt% NaCl aq.
 One-layer CFRP specimens curing finished were used for drilling and silicon coating before the aging test.
 After preparing the specimens, a uniform vertical compressive stress of 0.9 MPa was applied to the dolly (JIS H 4000 Aluminum alloy A2017, diameter: 20mm) and maintained for 30 min to adhere it to the target area.
 A two-liquid epoxy and hardener with a mixture of 1:1 were used as adhesive.
 Then, curing all dolly specimens for 48 hours under 35°C. All pull-off tests were repeated three times to obtain the average value of the tensile stress.

-Fig.1 Surface morphology of steel plates with surface treatment (a) BS, (b) DG, (c) Brush, (d) Blast (×100)
+Fig.1 Surface morphology of steel plates with surface treatment (a) BS, (b) DS, (c) Brush, (d) Blast (×100)

-Table 1 Surface roughness results of steel plates with various preparation.
+Table 1 Surface morphologies calculation results of steel

+plates with various preparation.